 - Students are entitled to make a complaint about any parties involved in the delivery of their course.
-This includes any AIPT staff member, student or third party.
+This includes:

-- This policy does not replace or modify policies or any other responsibilities which may arise under other policies, statute or any other law.
+- This policy does not replace or modify policies or any other responsibilities that may arise under other policies, statutes, or any other law.
 Also, the dispute resolution procedures outlined in this document do not circumscribe an individual's rights to pursue other legal remedies.

-- If a student chooses to access this policy and procedure, AIPT will maintain the student’s enrolment while the grievance and appeals process is ongoing.
+- If a student chooses to access this policy and procedure, AIPT will maintain the student’s enrolment whilst the grievance and appeals process is underway

 Making a complaint

-In the first instance, it is best to try and resolve any issues with our Student Support team (firstname.lastname@example.org) as this will ensure the quickest response.
+In the first instance, it is best to try and resolve any issues with our Student Services team (firstname.lastname@example.org) as this will ensure the quickest response.
 This is preferable where the complaint is relatively minor.
-If the complaint cannot be resolved with our Student Support team, then you should submit it in writing to the Quality team at email@example.com.
-The complaint will be investigated objectively, and you will be advised of the decision or outcome within ten (10) business days.
+If the complaint cannot be resolved with our Student Services team, then you should submit it in writing to the Quality team at email@example.com.
+The complaint will be investigated objectively, and you will be advised of the decision or outcome as quickly as any required investigation will allow.

 Making an appeal

-If you are not satisfied with the response to your complaint, or any decision made in regards to your studies, you may lodge an appeal in writing to the Quality Coordinator at firstname.lastname@example.org or the CEO at PO BOX 303, Lutwyche, QLD, 4030.
-All necessary consultations will be held and AIPT will make a determination of the appeal.
-You will be advised in writing of the outcome of your appeal, including the reasons for the decision within ten (10) business days.
+If you are not satisfied with the response to your complaint or any decision made in regard to your studies, you may lodge an appeal in writing to the Quality Manager at firstname.lastname@example.org or the CEO at 54-58 Brookes St, Bowen Hills, Qld, 4006.
+All necessary consultations will be held, and AIPT will make a determination of the appeal.
+You will be advised in writing of the outcome of your appeal, including the reasons for the decision, within ten business days.

-All appeals relating to an assessment decision must be lodged with your Student Support officer within 21 days after you are notified of the assessment result.
-On receipt of the appeal the assessment will be reviewed to confirm if it was a fair decision and whether the evidence presented is current, authentic, valid and sufficient.
-AIPT will contact you within ten (10) business days to advise of the outcome.
+All appeals relating to an assessment decision must be lodged with your specialist SSO within 21 days of you being notified of the assessment result.
+On receipt of the appeal, the assessment will be reviewed in order to confirm whether it was a fair decision and whether the evidence presented is current, authentic, valid, and sufficient.
+AIPT will contact you within ten business days to advise of the outcome.